 We should know that in the USA the meter is usually approved for sale as long as the results have consistency within 20 percent of the right number.

-To be more accurate, if we have blood sugar 180 mg/dL i.e. 10 mmol, then even the following result will be seen as accurate 216 mg/dL i.e. 12 mmol or even 144 mg/dL or 8 mmol.
+To be more accurate, if we have a blood sugar of 180 mg/dL i.e. 10 mmol, then even the following result will be seen as accurate 216 mg/dL i.e. 12 mmol or even 144 mg/dL or 8 mmol.

-Bear in mind that in practice, most of the meters are actually accurate.
-However, we should also know that even a hospital blood test with the use of calibrated equipment actually has a 10 percent margin of error.
+Bear in mind that in practice, most of the meters are accurate.
+However, we should also know that even a hospital blood test with the use of calibrated equipment has a 10 percent margin of error.

 Next time we check our very own blood sugar we should remember not to panic if it shows 140 mg/dL (7.7 mmol) and if we recheck it a couple of minutes later and it gives us a different result such as 150 mg/dL i.e. 8.3 mmol.

 Remember that this is a change of only 1 mmol or 10 mg/dL, and it is probably because of the meter.

 Is The Level of My Blood Sugar Normal?

 And that is how we ended up with this seemingly simple question, which comes with a very long answer.

 Remember that we need to talk to our doctor about healthy blood sugars for us.